“Friends, Romans, countrymen! Lend me your ears!”

 Which book was the biggest surprise of 2021?

-Voltaire, by Candide.
+Candide, by French philosopher Voltaire.
 Because really: what the hell was that?

 Also I was pleasantly surprised by Douglas Adams’s The Hitchhiker’s Guide to the Galaxy.
 The meaning of life is 42 and we’re all controlled by mice, so live it up, guys.